Kate Nambiar: Further work

 Nambiar has worked as a speciality doctor in Sexual Health and HIV at University Hospitals Sussex NHS Foundation Trust and has previously served as the chair of the BASHH's (British Association for Sexual Health and HIV) Gender and Sexual Minorities Specialist Interest Group.
 She was also part of a team at Brighton and Sussex University Hospitals that published guidance around gender inclusive language within perinatal care in 2021.
 Throughout her work, she has advocated for transgender men to have better access to cervical screening by contributing to research and participating in a 2019 Fox Fisher video, where she performed a cervical screening exam on him.

 In 2022, she moved to Cardiff, and now works as a gender clinician and endocrinology specialist at the Welsh Gender Service.
-In September 2022 she became the Medical Director of the Terrence Higgins Trust.
+She was the medical director of the Terrence Higgins Trust between September 2022 and January 2025.
 Nambiar is a member of the HIV Action Plan Task and Finish Group in Wales, contributing to the HIV Action Plan for Wales 2023-26.
 In December 2022, she joined the Working Group on Banning Conversion Practices, set up by the Welsh Government following the publication of the LGBTQ+ Action Plan for Wales.

 Nambiar was listed as "One to watch" on Wales Online's 2022 Pinc List of most influential LGBT+ people in Wales.
 She went on to make the full list in 2023 and 2024.
 The EastEnders team worked with Nambiar and the Terrence Higgins Trust in 2023, to produce a storyline around one of the show's established characters being diagnosed with HIV.
 Nambiar provided advice around the medical aspects of HIV, including the diagnosis, and what treatment options may be considered.
 The Terrence Higgins Trust experienced a 75% increase in website traffic in the month after the storyline began.
 In February 2025, Nambiar was listed on Attitude magazine's 101 STEM list, dedicated to influential LGBTQ+ people working within STEM.